 Teens and young adults routinely struggle with trying to fit in.
 Not surprisingly, it’s easy for peer groups to include them in unhealthy activities.
 Drinking to excess is one of these, especially binge drinking in college.
 It is crucial to know what binge drinking is and the dangers it poses.

 Health officials classify binge drinking as reaching a blood alcohol level of 0.08 g/dL in two hours or less.
 Men typically do so with five drinks.
-For women, the count is one less.
-But that’s not the only definition.
+For women, it usually takes four drinks.
+But that’s not the only definition that matters.

 How Bingeing Affects You

 When teens and young adults drink alcohol, it typically isn’t for the taste.
-They do it to get along with the rest of the group.
+They do it to get along with the rest of the group or lower social anxieties.
 Going out to a bar may not be about companionship any longer, it may be about drinking.
-Social dynamics change, and you’re struggling to be one of the gang.
+Social dynamics change, and they’re struggling to be one of the gang.

 Parents can have a difficult time understanding this mentality.
 They also don’t realize the shame and disgust that many young adults and teens feel after participating in a binge.
 What you may not realize, at this time, is the fact that bingeing gradually leads to alcohol addiction.
 It doesn’t happen overnight.

 But it does happen.
-Whenever there’s alcohol around, you start to feel out of control.
-You conditioned yourself to slam the drinks quickly.
-You might even begin to feel strange when you don’t have any alcohol in your system.
+Whenever there’s alcohol around, one can start to feel out of control.
+The person has become used to slamming the drinks quickly.
+They might even begin to feel strange when they don’t have any alcohol in their system.

-The alcohol rehab Boise area facilities can make a significant difference in your life or the life of a teen you care about.
+Our Zelus Recovery alcohol rehab center in the Boise area can make a significant difference in your life or the life of a teen you care about.
 A teen or young adult struggling with alcohol abuse may require professional help from our team of experts.
 Examples of treatments include:

-- An intensive outpatient program that lets your loved one stay at home while scheduling therapy sessions
+- An intensive outpatient program lets your loved one live at home while attending therapy sessions at Zelus Recovery.

-- Dual diagnosis assessment and treatment for possible underlying co-occurring conditions such as depression or anxiety
+- Dual diagnosis assessment and treatment treat underlying co-occurring conditions such as depression or anxiety.

-- Family therapy that helps with reconnecting, communicating, and setting healthy boundaries
+- Family therapy helps with reconnecting, communicating, and setting healthy boundaries.

-- Behavioral therapy, which assists with recognizing and overcoming areas of dysfunction
+- Behavioral therapy, such as cognitive-behavioral therapy, assists with recognizing and overcoming areas of dysfunction.

-- Psychotherapy that provides the essential one-on-one interaction with an addiction therapist
+- Psychotherapy provides the essential one-on-one interaction with an addiction therapist.